 5 Strategies to Help Educate Patients & Families About Aphasia – by Hetal Patel, SLP

-Approaching those conversations isn’t always easy, so we enlisted the help of Hetal Patel, M.S., CCC-SLP and an Advanced travel SLP, to compile some best practices in educating your patients and their families to optimize treatment results:
+Approaching those conversations isn’t always easy, so we enlisted the help of Hetal Patel, M.S., CCC-SLP, and an Advanced travel SLP to compile some best practices in educating your patients and their families to optimize treatment results:

 1.)
-Always provide a definition of the diagnosis
+Always define the diagnosis

 2.)
 Provide examples

 A great way to promote learned strategies to generalized contexts is to provide the patient and family members examples of how a particular strategy can be adapted to various parts of their lives.
 In saying that, it is definitely important to make therapy functional for the patient.
 Functional communication is the foundation of human nature.
 Can the patient get their wants and needs to be met using these strategies?
 That’s a great place to start when considering treatment approaches because if the patient cannot do so, they may be less likely to try and carry out the therapist's strategies as it may seem arbitrary.